zeromq/zproject/README.md

         known projects is maintained in the zproject_known_projects.xml model.
         You need not specify subdependencies if they are implied.
-        Dependencies that support the autotools build system are automatically build by travis ci if you supply a git repository or a tarball URI.
+        Dependencies that support the autotools build system are automatically built by travis ci if you supply a git repository or a tarball URI.
         Set type to "runtime" to have the packages install-depend on it rather than build-depend (default type is "build").
         The travis ci will use the installed packages when building instead of